 Setting a performance target allows a company to deploy capital where it will be most effective in reducing emissions.
 This is important, because most studies clearly show that the majority of methane emissions come from a small fraction of sources.
 ONE Future’s approach allows companies to focus their resources on identifying and addressing those major sources.

-- Research and catalogue emissions data from the natural gas value chain.
-ONE Future has retained AECOM (formerly URS) to review the EPA Greenhouse Gas Inventory (GHGI), GHG Reporting Rule and other reports and scientific papers.
-AECOM will catalog potential updates to emission factors and activity data and provide recommendations for improvements to EPA’s GHGI and GHGRP.
+- Use the results of emissions reported to catalogue emissions data from the natural gas value chain to stablish potential updates to emission factors and activity data and provide recommendations for improvements to EPA’s GHGI and GHGRP.

 - Constructive engagement with policymakers.
 ONE Future will also be actively engaged with policymakers in Washington as well as at the state and local levels, where we will work to foster constructive dialogue on reasonable, science-based and cost-effective methane emission management policies.